shibatch/tlfloat/CODE_OF_CONDUCT.md

   * Inequalities that existed in the past

-* Each member of the project should treat another member equally at this point in time.
+* Each member of the project should treat another member equally at the time the action is taken.
   * In principle, affirmative action is not supported in this project.
-    Imposing disadvantages on members who do not support affirmative action is production of new inequities and should be avoided.
+    Imposing disadvantages on members who do not support affirmative action is production of new inequalities and should be avoided.
 If affirmative action must be taken, the disadvantage for it should be borne entirely by the supporters of affirmative action.